Constructing an HTML Tree

 <meta>

 It’s close!
-Yes, if you print the attributes, you’ll see that attributes with whitespace (like author on the fifth meta tag) are mis-parsed as multiple attributes, and the final slash on the self-closing tags is incorrectly treated as an extra attribute.
+Yes, if you print the attributes, you’ll see that attributes with whitespace (like author on one of the meta tags) are mis-parsed as multiple attributes, and the final slash on the self-closing tags is incorrectly treated as an extra attribute.
 A better parser would fix these issues.
 But let’s instead leave our parser as is—these issues aren’t going to be a problem for the browser we’re building—and move on to integrating it with our browser.

 Putting a slash at the end of self-closing tags, like <br/>, became fashionable when XHTML looked like it might replace HTML, and old-timers like me never broke the habit.
 But unlike in XML, in HTML self-closing tags are identified by name, not by some special syntax, so the slash is optional.

-Right now, the Layout class works token-by-token; we now want it to go node-by-node instead.
-So let’s separate the old token method into two parts: all the cases for open tags will go into a new open_tag method and all the cases for close tags will go into a new close_tag method:The case for text tokens is no longer needed because our browser can just call the existing text method directly.
+Right now, the Layout class works token by token; we now want it to go node by node instead.
+So let’s separate the old token method into two parts: all the cases for open tags will go into a new open_tag method and all the cases for close tags will go into a new close_tag method:The case for text tokens is no longer needed because our browser can just call the existing add_text method directly.

 class Layout: